newbee1905/DotNeet/README.md

 **NOTE**

-Currently the program is not compilable on MacOS
+Currently, the program is not compilable on MacOS

 ### Debian and Ubuntu based